 Preparing the Mirlitons

-- Boil the whole mirlitons in a large stockpot filled with water for about 30 to 45 minutes until they are soft when probed with a bamboo skewer or fork.
+- Place the mirlitons in boiling water for 30 to 45 minutes, or until they are soft when probed with a bamboo skewer or fork.
+Remove the mirlitons and set them aside on a rack to cool.
+When cooled, slice each mirliton in half lengthwise and remove the seed.

-- Scrape out the flesh and place it in a strainer set over a bowl.
+- Using a spoon, scrape the flesh out of the shell and place it in a strainer set over a bowl.
+Leave the shells for stuffing and set the mirliton flesh aside while it drains.

 - Using a wooden spoon, gently mash the mirliton into small pieces, allowing the excess liquid to drain into the bowl.
+Let the mirliton flesh sit in the strainer, draining, until ready to use.

-- Ham: Trim any excess fat from the ham and grind it in a small food processor.
+- Shrimp: If using fresh shrimp, peel, devein, and rinse the shrimp.
+Rinse and clean, as needed, frozen shrimp.
+Chop the shrimp into small pieces and sprinkle with Creole seasoning.
+Set aside.
+Ham: Trim any excess fat from the ham and grind it in a small food processor.
 If you don't have a food processor or grinder, chop the ham as fine as possible.
 Set aside.
+Finely chop all the vegetables and measure the remaining ingredients, placing them in prep bowls.
+Combine the Herb and Spice Blend in a small prep bowl.

 Start with the Trinity and Aromatics

-Melt the butter in a Dutch oven over medium heat.
+- Melt the butter in a Dutch oven over medium heat.
 When bubbly, add the Trinity and saute until the onions are becoming translucent.
 This will take about 8 to 12 minutes, but be careful not to let the onions brown.

-When the onions are starting to clear, add the garlic, green onions, and about half of the Herb and Spice Blend.
+- When the onions are starting to clear, add the garlic, green onions, and about half of the Herb and Spice Blend.
 Stir to combine and saute for 2 minutes until the garlic is aromatic.

-Increase the heat to medium-high.
-Mix the ground ham into the Trinity mixture and saute for about 5 minutes, stirring frequently.
+- Increase the heat to medium-high.
+Mix the ground ham into the Trinity mixture.

-Pro Tip: We want to break up the mirliton so that it easily incorporates into all the other ingredients.
+Lagniappe Tip: We want to break up the mirliton so that it easily incorporates into all the other ingredients.
 This also helps extract more of the water in the mirliton, which we want to cook off so that it does not dilute the flavors while cooking.

-Add the chopped and seasoned shrimp plus the remainder of the Herb and Spice Blend.
+- Add the chopped and seasoned shrimp plus the remainder of the Herb and Spice Blend.
 Mix well and saute the mixture, stirring often, until the shrimp turn opaque, which will only take about 5 minutes.

 Stuff dem Mirlitons